teen weight loss program

 "We look at overeating or eating unhealthy as maladaptive behavior," explained Penny Baker, Chief Clinical Officer at Elk River Treatment Program for adolescents.
 Baker is a licensed professional counselor who supervises other mental health professionals as they work toward earning licensure.
 She has provided therapeutic services to adolescents and teens for more than 35 years.
 Baker explains that food can be used as a vehicle to divert attention from difficult issues or negative feelings.

-Elk River Treatment Program should not be viewed as a teen weight loss plan.
+ERTP should not be viewed as a teen weight loss program.
 "Our focus is not on a child's weight.
-We are more interested in why they're overeating and the pain they are avoiding," Baker said.
+We are more interested in why they're overeating and the pain that they are avoiding," Baker said.

 With the help of mental health professionals like Baker at ERTP, teens learn to recognize the core issue driving the "need to feed" and replace it with healthier life choices.